basher/Web-UI-Boilerplate/ui/README.md

 - The [default browserslist configuration](https://github.com/browserslist/browserslist#best-practices) has been defined in `package.json`.
 - Run `npx browserslist` to see a list of supported browsers.

-## Parcel bundler
+## Explanation of the Parcel bundler `start` command
 ```
 "start:parcel": "parcel watch src/javascript/index.ts --hmr-port 1234 --target app"
 ```
-- This command does not need to be explicitly run as `npm run start:theme...` does it for you.
+- This command does not need to be explicitly run.
+The `npm run start:theme...` does it for you.
 - See the `HMR` section further down for an explanation of the `--hmr-port 1234` argument.
 - The `--target app` argument enables transpilation of both CSS and JavaScript in **local DEV mode**.
 By default, Parcel only does this for production builds.